 Everyone has a great story in them.
 It’s the “getting it out” that can be challenging.
 Telling your child stories and teaching them how to tell stories are two of the best things you can do for your child’s creativity, imagination and self-expression.
 When they are un-naturally and alarmingly stuck on something (e.g., scared or dreading), create a space and support that makes it natural for them to tell the story of their fear, and to talk about their sensations, images, feelings and thoughts.

 Entertainment is really “Inner-Trainment.”
 Everything we experience rewires our minds.
 Most children’s entertainment, unfortunately, is like junk food; it may taste good but it’s making our kids sick.
 Recent developments in neuroscience, namely the widespread acceptance of “neuroplasticity,” indicate that everything we experience rewires our brains.
 Much of this screen time (and pop music) is not providing any educational benefits for their kids.
 In fact, much of what their children are exposed to (e.g., sexualized music videos, violent video games, product placement and other advertising, rapid scene changes) is detrimental to their child’s brain health and development.

 My message is for parents is threefold:

 - Pay attention to your kid’s media diet and get familiar with their favorites.
-For example, I read the Hunger Games and checking out Melia’s Pinterest account.
+For example, I read the Hunger Games and check out Melia’s Instagram account.

 - Talk to your children about their media experiences